bryantgtx/timer_mgr/README.md

 This app allows you to create Time Card entries in third party systems.
 It currently supports [Harvest](https://getharvest.com).
 When you create a timer, you can give it any name you want.
 The description field will be sent to Harvest as notes for any timecard entries created.

 Timers can be in one of two modes - either 'timer' mode, or 'entry' mode.
 Timer mode will tick away the seconds while running, while entry mode just expects hours and minutes to be entered 'hh:mm', or just hours as a fraction.
-It will convert the fraction to hh:mm display autoamtically.
+It will convert the fraction to hh:mm display automatically.

 For Harvest, timecard entries are always sent as a duration.
 This means you must ensure that your Harvest is configured to allow this (done on the Harvest Setting page for your account).